MattCrouch/blog/_posts/2020-12-12-web-performance-workshop.md

 ### Cumulative Layout Shift (CLS)

-One of my pet peeves is when I'm reading a page and some ad has come through late or some carousel content has changed and all the text moves down the page.
-While trying to find that position again isn't exactly difficult, it's a few seconds where I'm not doing what I came to the site to do.
+One of my pet peeves is when I'm reading a page and an advert has loaded slowly or some carousel content has changed, which causes all the text to move down the page.
+It takes a few seconds to find my place again.
+That's time I'm not doing what I came to the site to do.

 [![Missile Warning System meme][missile warning system]][know your meme - hawaii missile false alarm]